indieweb/wordpress-micropub/readme.md

 ### 1.4 (????)
 * Separate functions that generate headers into micropub and indieauth
 * Add support for an option now used by the Indieauth plugin to set alternate token and authorization endpoints
+* MICROPUB_LOCAL_AUTH configuration option adjusted to reflect that this disables the plugin built in authentication.
+This can hand it back to WordPress or allow another plugin to take over
+* MICROPUB_LOCAL_AUTH now disables adding auth headers to the page.

 ### 1.3 (2017-12-31)